iesl/geometric-graph-embedding/README.md

 --model_type tbox --dim 8 --epochs 25 --negative_sampler hierarchical --hierarchical_negative_sampling_strategy exact
 ```

-## Citation
+## Citations
-If you found the code contained in this repository helpful in your research, please cite the following paper:
+If you found the code contained in this repository helpful in your research, please cite the following papers:

 ```
 @inproceedings{boratko2021capacity,